Determine whether each function is even, odd, or neither. See Exa... | Study Prep in Pearson+

 Even and Odd Functions

 An even function satisfies f(-x) = f(x) for all x in its domain, meaning its graph is symmetric about the y-axis.
 An odd function satisfies f(-x) = -f(x), indicating symmetry about the origin.
-Determining whether a function is even, odd, or neither involves testing these conditions.
+Functions that do not meet either condition are neither even nor odd.

 Recommended video: